 Contributing To The Delinquency Of a Child In Florida: The Basics

 • Consent of the minor’s parents

 It is important to note that criminal charges are only the beginning.
 The presence of a criminal conviction for this crime on one’s record can result in social stigma as well.
 Many applications for employment, housing, college and scholarship opportunities question whether the applicant has a criminal conviction.
 Those that answer yes may find it more difficult to put together a successful application.
-A recent article in the New York Times discussed the issue, focusing on the difficulties of those attempting to gain admittance in college.
-Even when the criminal conviction clearly poses no threat to campus safety, the report noted that large numbers of applicants received a greater level of scrutiny when a criminal history was present.
+Even when the criminal conviction clearly poses no threat to campus safety, a large number of applicants can receive a greater level of scrutiny when a criminal history was present.

-As a result, it is important to take criminal charges seriously.
-It is important for those facing charges to realize that state law does not require the child actually committed the delinquent act for the adult to be convicted of the crime.
+As a result, it is important for those facing charges to realize that state law does not require the child actually committed the delinquent act for the adult to be convicted of the crime.
 Defenses are available that can lead to a reduction or even dismissal of charges.
-Some examples can include innocence and mistaken age of the child.
 Each case will require a unique defense strategy to better ensure a successful outcome.
-Contact an experienced Florida criminal defense lawyer to discuss your options and better ensure your legal rights are protected.
+Contact an experienced criminal defense lawyer to discuss your options and better ensure your legal rights are protected.

+Contributing To The Delinquency Of a Child In Florida: The Basics